 Garcia says that she and her teammates have found success communicating, training and preparing for a potential season in the department’s remote format.
 “This year was a bit different due to the social distancing guidelines, so we were not able to train together as we would have liked,” Garcia explained.
 “Workouts have been similar to what we would be doing if we still had a normal season.
 All in all, in terms of training and preparing for the season, things have been business as usual.”

-In terms of eligibility, the Division II Administrative Committee approved waivers that states that Division II student-athletes will not be charged with the use of a season for the 2020-21 academic year if their team only plays 50% or less of their seasons due to the COVID-19 pandemic.
+In terms of eligibility, the Division II Administrative Committee approved waivers which state that Division II student-athletes will not be charged with the use of a season for the 2020-21 academic year if their team only plays 50% or less of their seasons due to the COVID-19 pandemic.
 Student-athletes who qualify for this waiver will also receive an extension of their 10 semesters/15 quarters of eligibility if the student-athlete would have been eligible to compete during the 2020-21 academic year.

 Cathey is hopeful that everyone can do what is needed to help slow the spread of the virus so that teams can compete to some extent in the coming months.
 “We are hoping that the protocols and processes will continue to move into place that would allow us to practice and compete in the Spring.
 This would obviously ensue only if this virus is under control and we hope everyone involved can put in the collective efforts to ensure we do our part.”